TDS Telecom Internet in Washington at a Glance

 Choosing the Right TDS Telecom Plan in Washington

 Power users in Washington who work from home, game online, or regularly upload large files to cloud services will benefit from TDS Telecom's higher-tier plans.
 Symmetrical upload speeds, available on fiber connections, are particularly valuable for video conferencing, live streaming, and backing up large amounts of data.
-Before committing to a plan, Washington customers should check exact availability at their address, as TDS Telecom's fiber and DSL coverage varies between Seattle, Spokane, Tacoma, and surrounding communities.
+Before committing to a plan, Washington customers should check exact availability at their address, as TDS Telecom's fiber.
+DSL coverage varies between Seattle, Spokane, Tacoma, and surrounding communities.

 TDS Telecom Customer Experience in Washington